Welcome To The College Of Psychology And Liberal Arts

 Our goal is to foster an educational environment where students thrive in their pursuit of knowledge for the betterment of society and the world in which we live.

-The college offers a diverse array of courses, programs and extracurricular/cocurricular opportunities.
+The college offers an array of courses, programs and extracurricular/cocurricular opportunities.
 It comprises three schools and is also home to the military science program.

 School of Arts and Communication